Tuesday, April 28, 2009

 My sis went for the traditional mac n cheese.
 She was not enthused with the tomato chunks and scallion accents.
 I thought it looked pretty but didn't add much in terms of flavor.
 Wish the cheese would make its way all the way through the layers of noodles... seems to be a perpetual problem as I encountered this last time.
 Still good but more cheese is always a plus.

+My dad got a fish dish that sounded really good in the detailed menu description.
+It must have been good because he barely stopped to speak during consumption :) I didn't snag a bite but trust his word.
 We had to rush but made time for a quick dessert, sorry no picture.
 All desserts are made in house; we decided on the coconut cake with some sort of 7 minute icing or something?
 The waitstaff kept emphasizing this one baking point but I don't remember the significance.
 Either way, the cake was fluffy and icing with coconut shavings was pure decadence.
 Will go for the brownie with bourbon creme next time.
 J'adore FOOOOOD!

 Sunday, April 26, 2009